На русском языке

 Coupling constant

-An coupling constant (or an interaction constant) is a parameter in the field theory, which determines the relative strength of interaction between particles or fields.
-In the quantum field theory the coupling constants are associated with the vertices of the corresponding Feynman diagrams.
-Dimensionless parameters are used as coupling constants, as well as the quantities associated with them that characterize the interaction and have dimensions.
-The examples are the dimensionless fine structure constant of electromagnetic interaction and the electric elementary charge, measured in coulombs (C).
+Coupling constant (or interaction constant) is a parameter in field theory, which determines relative strength of interaction between particles and fields.
+In quantum field theory coupling constants are associated with vertices of corresponding Feynman diagrams.
+Dimensionless parameters are used as coupling constants, as well as quantities associated with them that characterize interaction and have dimensions.
+Examples are dimensionless fine structure constant of electromagnetic interaction and the electric elementary charge, measured in coulombs (C).

 Contents